Eziolin1/MLS_PJ/README.md

 Or you can simply run sh run_attacks.sh OurAlgorithm 0 to triger the attack on four base models together.

+After attack, all the adversarial examples will be saved in the paper_results folder.

 # Evaluate
 The following command is for evaluate on ViTs: